sdttttt/gcr/src/plugins/README.md

 Let's take a look at these plugins:

+> **The API for Plug is not yet fully designed, and everything here is experimental, with no guarantee of availability for future releases.**

 ## Push

 Maybe you're tired of pushing after each commit.
 Luck ~ **push** plug-in can take care of that.